 August 2019 saw the first trip to Italy to share experiences with the Life Wet Fly Amphibia and Life GoProFor projects.

-The second contact with the people who coordinate these projects was in October 2019, when they came to visit the Montseny Natural Park and Biosphere Reserve and the actions carried out within the framework of the Life Tritó Montseny project.
+The second contact with the people who coordinate these projects was in October 2019, when they came to visit the Montseny Natural Park and Biosphere Reserve (included in the Natura 2000 Network) and the actions carried out within the framework of the Life Tritó Montseny project.